Connect with others who understand.

 • Oxygen therapy to raise low oxygen levels

-• Diuretics to reduce fluid in the lungs
+• Diuretics to reduce fluid levels

-• Bronchodilators to relax the muscles and open the airways
+• Bronchodilators to relax the muscles and open the airways in conditions like COPD and asthma

-• Inhaled corticosteroids to reduce inflammation
+• Inhaled corticosteroids to reduce inflammation in conditions like COPD and asthma

 Another member said, “My interstitial lung disease is improving, and there is no more crackling in my lungs.”